mintlu8/bevy-rectray-ui/aoui/README.md

 ## Getting Started

-Before you start you should check out `bevy_aoui_widgets`'s examples if you like shapes or DSL.
+Before you start you should check out `bevy_aoui`'s examples if you like shapes or DSL.

 First add the AoUI Plugin: